So why exactly is JSON so popular? JSON (JavaScript Object Notation) has several advantages as seen below.

 JSON Complex Example

-Now that we've covered all the basics, you can see that JSON is minimal, simple & flexible.
-This makes it extremely powerful and hence has made it a very popular format.
+Now that we've covered all the basics, JSON is minimal, simple, and flexible.
+This makes it extremely powerful and has made it a very popular format.

 In the real-world, it is likely that you will encounter complex nested examples of JSON text as seen below.
-However, keep in mind that any piece of JSON text adheres to the simple rules we've seen above.
-The complexity comes from the hierarchical structural representation of real-world data which aims to preserve the relationship & associations between data points.
+However, keep in mind that every valid JSON document adheres to the simple rules outlined above.
+The complexity comes from the hierarchical structural representation of real-world data which aims to preserve the relationship and associations between data points.

 - name